 - 1. Completion of a minimum of 120 semester hours. - 2.
 At least 60 semester hours in residence. - 3.
 A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Christian School Education: 2.5 cumulative GPA with a grade of "C" or better in all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - 4.
-Completion of the required hours in the following areas: - a.
-General Education - b.
-Electives - c.
-Bible and Theology - d.
+Completion of the required hours in the following areas:

+a.
+General Education

+b.
+Electives

+c.
+Bible and Theology

+d.
 Foundational

+e.
+Major Courses

+45 semester hours

+20 semester hours

-15 semester hours20 semester hours8 semester hours
+8 semester hours

 32 semester hours